JessicaVargas006/iOS-image-gallery/README.md

 # iOS Image Gallery

-A SwiftUI image gallery app built to explore photo-based layouts, visual browsing experiences, and clean content presentation in iOS.
+A SwiftUI image gallery app built to showcase organized media browsing, clean visual layout, and an interactive detail-view experience in a polished mobile interface.

 ## Overview

-This project focuses on creating a polished image browsing experience using SwiftUI.
-It demonstrates my ability to design clean visual layouts, organize media content, and build structured iOS interfaces around user interaction.
+This project was created as part of my iOS development portfolio to demonstrate visual UI design in SwiftUI.
+The app focuses on presenting image-based content in a clean and structured way, with a gallery-style layout that allows users to browse items, view details, flip between content states, and manage the gallery layout.

 ## Features

-- Image gallery browsing
+- Image gallery grid layout
-- Clean visual layout
+- Tap-to-view detail experience
-- Organized content presentation
+- Flip interaction between photo and recipe view
-- SwiftUI-based interface
+- Manage mode for gallery organization
-- Simple and polished user experience
+- Clean visual structure
-- Reusable gallery-style structure
+- SwiftUI-based interface with a polished browsing flow

 ## Built With